hpcuantwerpen/Lmod-UAntwerpen/README.md

   stating of all directories when the module path is extend after loading a cluster module

+- `siteName=HPC-UAntwerpen`:
+  Set the site name (not the name of the cluster).
+This is used with the family function.

 Patches
 -------

-A (trivial) patch is applied to change the behaviour of 'module spider', to adhere to a policy specific to HPC-UGent.
+A (trivial) patch is applied to change the behaviour of 'module spider', to adhere to a policy specific to HPC-UAntwerpen.

 One or more hidden 'cluster' modules may be available for testing purposes.

 These are not intended to be used for production however, and so 'module spider' should not include these hidden cluster modules in the output.

 Recent versions of Lmod do show hidden modules in the output of 'module spider' by default, hence we patch our Lmod installation to behave otherwise.

 SitePackage
 -----------